The Bradford 12 celebrate with their supporters after winning a legal battle on their right to self-defence. (Tandana Archive)

 -

-Examples from our leaders: breaking through the concrete ceiling - looking at personal and career journeys.
+Breaking through the concrete ceiling - looking at personal and career journeys.

 .